roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/FAQ about CSI.md

 5. View log data.

-    -   If a PVC of disk type is in the Pending state, the cluster fails to create the PV.
+    -   If a PVC of disk type is in the Pending state, it indicates that the related PV is not created.
 You must check the log of the Provisioner plug-in.
         -   If the FlexVolume plug-in is deployed in the cluster, run the following command to print the log of alicloud-disk-controller:

             ```